freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/c/arrays/index.md

 };
 ```

-Two nested for loops can be used to print the contents of a 2-dimensional array in tabular format.
+Two nested for loops are used to print the contents of a 2-dimensional array in tabular format.
 ```C
 #include <stdio.h>